meganmcmahon/Final_Project_Team2/README.md

 After preprocessing the data by dropping unnecessary columns and completing feature engineering, we narrowed down the features to use for our ML model.

-To refine our feature selection we will:
+To refine our feature selection we will :

 1. Run the model
 2. Check the accuracy score